 - 1 (one) Secondary Tracking Device

-- 1 (one) GPS Logger • for difficult climbing stages, which include a via ferrata, usage of 1 (one= climbing harness and 1 (one) via ferrata set
+- 1 (one) Satellite Tracker • for difficult climbing stages, which include a via ferrata, usage of 1 (one= climbing harness and 1 (one) via ferrata set

 Official Equipment has to be returned to the Race Organization after the Event, including packaging and all accessories.
 Only complete returns can be accepted.
 Incomplete sets will be charged to the team.